Carbon-Chain Chemistry in the Interstellar Medium: Development of Carbon-Chain Chemistry

 \subsubsection{Cyanopolyynes - HC$_{2n+1}$N}

-Cyanopolyynes are the most important, interesting, and ubiquitous organic carbon chains ($n=1, 2, 3, 4, 5$) detected in the ISM so far.
+Cyanopolyynes are the most important, interesting, and ubiquitous organic carbon chains ($n=1-5$) detected in the ISM so far.
 As mentioned above, HC$_3$N was the first detected carbon-chain molecule in space.
 In this series, five species, starting from HC$_3$N to HC$_{11}$N, have been found in TMC-1.
 All these species have also been detected toward IRC+10216, except HC$_{11}$N \citep{Morris76,Winnewisser1978,Matthews1985}.
-In this series, especially HC$_3$N and HC$_5$N, have been identified in various star-forming environments (see Section \ref{sec:3_32}).
-Three cations, HC$_3$NH$^+$, HC$_5$NH$^+$, and HC$_7$NH$^+$, have also been identified toward TMC-1.
+In this series, especially HC$_3$N and HC$_5$N, have been identified in various star-forming environments (see section \ref{sec:3_32}).
+Three cations, HC$_3$NH$^+$, HC$_5$NH$^+$, and HC$_7$NH$^+$, have also been identified toward TMC-1 \citep{Kawaguchi94,Marcelino20,cabezas2022HC7NH}.
+The detection of these protonated species in TMC-1 supports the formation route of the neutral species via electron recombination reactions (see Fig.\,\ref{fig:route}).
+Their main formation pathways have been studied by observations of their $^{13}$C isotopic fractionation, as we discuss in section \ref{sec:3_12}.
 All neutral cynaopolyynes have a singlet ground state and show a trend of increasing dipole moment with length of the chain (see Table \ref{tab:quant}).
-Unlike other carbon-chain species, the cyanopolyyne family could form on dust surfaces through reactions N + C$_{2n+1}$H ($n=1, 2, 3, 4$) and H + C$_{2n+1}$N ($n=1, 2, 3, 4$) (see Section \ref{sec:3_12} for more detail regarding the formation of cyanopolyynes in the gas phase).
+Unlike other carbon-chain species, the cyanopolyyne family could form on dust surfaces through reactions N + C$_{2n+1}$H ($n=1-4$) and H + C$_{2n+1}$N ($n=1-4$) (see section \ref{sec:3_12} for more detail regarding the formation of cyanopolyynes in the gas phase).
 Protonated cyanopolyynes (e.g., $\rm{HC_3NH^{+}}$, $\rm{HC_5NH^{+}}$) are mainly formed via a proton donor (e.g., HCO$^+$) to cyanopolyynes (e.g., HC$_3$N, HC$_5$N).
 Protonated cyanopolyynes are destroyed by dissociative electron recombination reactions \citep{Marcelino20}.